ptrsr/pi-ci/README.md

 ```

 ## Tips
+- Do not stop or kill the Docker container while the VM is running, this **WILL** corrupt the image!
 - Make sure to regularly back up the `distro.qcow2` image.
-- Do not stop or kill the Docker container while the VM is running, as this corrupts the image!

 ## Versions
 PI-CI should work on Ubuntu 18.04.
 It has automatically been tested on Ubuntu 20.04 using GitHub Actions.
 Any other distro should work with the following software versions (or higher, perhaps):